ancwrd1/snx-rs/README.md

 * IPSec support (provides a much faster tunnel)
 * More authentication methods
 * Better privacy for DNS requests: only requests for VPN-specific suffixes are routed through the tunnel
-* Better integration with NetworkManager and systemd-resolved
+* Better integration with system DNS resolver
 * Optional integration with GNOME Keyring or KDE KWallet
 * Customizable routing and DNS settings